mikarant/ozo/run_wrf.md

 `history_interval = 60` Output interval in seconds.

 `iofields_filename = = "iofield_list.txt"` This is optional.
 By default, WRF outputs huge number of unnecessary variables.
 With that file you can change the number of output variables.
-There is no place for this in the namelist by default, but it can be added there to the _&time\_control_ section.
+This part needs to be added to the namelist since it is not there by default.

 Section &physics: